foysalhossain12/Web-Vulnerabilites/README.md

 If we use this payload then a website vulnerable to XXE(normally) would display the content of the file /etc/passwd.

 In a similar manner, we can use this kind of payload to read other files but a lot of times you can fail to read files in this manner or the reason for failure could be the file you are trying to read.

+# 4.Broken Access -IDOR :

+###### IDOR, or Insecure Direct Object Reference, is the act of exploiting a misconfiguration in the way user input is handled, to access resources you wouldn't ordinarily be able to access.
+IDOR is a type of access control vulnerability.

+For example, let's say we're logging into our bank account, and after correctly authenticating ourselves, we get taken to a URL like this https://example.com/bank?account_number=1234.
+On that page we can see all our important bank details, and a user would do whatever they needed to do and move along their way thinking nothing is wrong.

+There is however a potentially huge problem here, a hacker may be able to change the account_number parameter to something else like 1235, and if the site is incorrectly configured, then he would have access to someone else's bank information.

+### 👁️ Conclusion of IDOR : When  you change the value of (get /post) parameter  , you will other user information .